puntogris/are-you-a-robot-site/docs/index.md

 title: Home
 hero:
   name: "Are you a robot?"
-  text: "Android App"
+  text: "Prove it!"
-  tagline: My great project tagline
+  tagline: Multiplayer memory based game for Android.
   image:
     src: "logo.webp"
     alt: "logo"